 Was it the sick beats that kept you replaying the song?
 Maybe the lyrics were so catchy and easy to follow?
 Or was it because of the Spider-Man movie?

-With Slicethepie, teens can get paid to listen to music and review songs.
-Creating an account with slice the pie is quick and free.
+With Slicethepie, teens can get paid to listen to music and review songs online.
+Creating an account with Slice the Pie is quick and free.
 Once you have your account set up, you can begin listening to music and rating them.

 You have to play the track for at least 90 seconds before you can leave your review.
 There are no right or wrong answers to your feedback because it’s strictly based on your opinion.
 If you liked the song, write down what you liked about it.
 It’s absolutely fine if you didn’t like a track.
 Just be honest and provide constructive feedback.

-When you come across a suggested mediocre YouTube video that has over millions of views, do you question how on earth did that video get that many views?
+When you come across a suggested mediocre YouTube video that has millions of views, do you question how on earth that video got that many views?
 You can make way better videos than that, right?

 Then it’s time for you to stop thinking and start doing.
 Get out of your comfort zone and try something new!